DCSO/slinkwatch/README.md

 We aim for slight overcommitment of CPU hyperthreads to avoid idling CPUs as much as possible.

+## Installing dependencies via `dep`

+The component of slinkwatch talking to systemd requires a specific godbus version.
+Please make sure to run

+$ dep ensure

+before building to make sure the correct version constraints apply.

 ## Usage

 Define the interfaces that are available to assign in a YAML file, together with their weights: